 Although frequent handwashing is clearly important, it can also lead to dry, cracked skin.
 The surfactants in many handwashing soaps remove important lipids that help keep skin hydrated.
 Viniferamine® Silicone Barrier can protect skin from losing vital lipids and help keep skin hydrated by giving it a “second skin” that provides a non-occlusive or “breathable” barrier.
 Viniferamine® Silicone Barrier includes an advanced silicone complex that will remain effective after several washings.

-The nutrients in Viniferamine® Silicone Barrier including antioxidants, vitamins and amino acids also strengthen skin and help maintain skin hydration.
+The nutrients in Viniferamine® Silicone Barrier (as well as Renewal Moisturizer® and other Viniferamine® products) including antioxidants, vitamins and amino acids also strengthen skin and help maintain skin hydration.
 Shea butter in Viniferamine® Silicone Barrier improves the barrier function of skin and also helps keep moisture in to protect it from cracking.
 Even in the event that skin becomes cracked due to frequent handwashing, Viniferamine® Silicone Barrier provides a shield that protects the skin from contamination, and includes ingredients that protect compromised skin from the risk of infection.

 About the author: Nancy Ray, PhD is the Science Officer at McCord Research.
 Dr. Ray received her PhD in Biochemistry and Biophysics and was a postdoctoral fellow at NIH, Harvard University and Dana-Farber Cancer Institute, and the University of Iowa.
 She also earned bachelor of science degrees in Chemistry and Microbiology.